dehoyostc/agent-communication-protocol/README.md

-# Agent Communication Protocol (ACP)
+# CARP — Confidence-Aware Representation Protocol

-**ACP** is an open protocol for structured, privacy-preserving communication between AI agents acting on behalf of people and organizations.

-**CARP** (Confidence-Aware Representation Protocol) is the representation layer within ACP — defining how agents describe entities through confidence-weighted, provenance-labeled claims rather than flat assertions.
+**CARP** is an open protocol for structured, privacy-preserving communication between AI agents acting on behalf of people and organizations.
+It defines how agents describe entities through confidence-weighted, provenance-labeled claims — and how those representations are exchanged safely across agent systems built by different organizations.

 ---